wkgcass/vproxy/doc/how-to-use.md

 1. `add server-group sg0 timeout 1000 period 3000 up 4 down 5 method wrr event-loop-group elg0`
     which creates a server group named `sg0`; the health check configurations are: check timeout is 1 second, check every 3 seconds, consider the server UP when got 4 successful checks and consider the server DOWN when got 5 failed checks; the method of retrieving server from this group is `wrr`
-2. `add server-group sg0 to server-groups sgs0`
+2. `add server-group sg0 to server-groups sgs0 weight 10`
     which adds the server group `sg0` into serverGroups `sgs0`.
 Adding `sg0` to `sgs0` is because the tcp-lb is using `sgs0` as its backend server groups
 3. `add server s0 to server-group sg0 address 127.0.0.1:12345 ip 127.0.0.1 weight 10`
     which adds a new server named `s0` into server group `sg0` with remote address `127.0.0.1:12345`, and you want to visit it via `127.0.0.1`, the weight of the server in this group is `10`